 Plants that need control

-- prevent invasive, non-native plants on your land spreading into the wild and causing a nuisance
+- prevent invasive non-native plants on your land from spreading into the wild and causing a nuisance

-- prevent harmful weeds on your land spreading onto a neighbour’s property
+- prevent harmful weeds on your land from spreading on to a neighbour’s property

 Prevent the spread of harmful weeds

-A number of weeds are a danger to animals, or cause problems for agricultural production if left to spread unchecked.
-The following weeds are controlled by law:
+The following weeds may be a danger to animals, or cause problems for agricultural production if left to spread unchecked:

 - common ragwort